penguintech01/penguintech01.github.io/_posts/2017-05-21-length-extention-attack.md

 tags: [ 'crypto', 'redteam' ]
 ---
 Digital signatures are used in the digital world in order to prove the authenticity and integrity of a message.
-In other words it's the way to prove that you sent a piece of data and that the data was not tampered Today we'll see what can go wrong when this scheme is not implemented correctly.
+In other words it's the way to prove that you sent a piece of data and that the data was not tampered.
+Today we'll see what can go wrong when this scheme is not designed correctly.

 Digital signatures operate on a secret key, which is shared across the parties that need the authentication scheme, the data that needs to be signed and a mathematical function.
 In order to generate the signature, you need to apply the mathematical function on the secret and the data to generate the signature which later will be shared along with the transmitted message.